 - Apply for (Additional) Credit Card(s) Only When Needed

-Please be mindful that applying for TOO MANY credit cards will affect your credit profile and score most especially if you are undisciplined in using them.
+Please be mindful that applying for TOO MANY credit cards will affect your credit profile and score especially if you are undisciplined in using them.

 - Do Not Close Unused Credit Card(s)

-It is best to keep your unused credit card(s) most especially if some credit card companies do not charge you an annual fee.
+It is best to keep your unused credit card(s) especially if some credit card companies do not charge you an annual fee.
 Closing your account will not hurt your credit score; however, your credit relevance rating could decrease and make you appear “weak” in the financial aspect.

 Save money, spend frugally, and fix your credit score responsibility to gain financial freedom.
 Overall, it could take you about three to six months to repair your credit black eye.